Zandr0id/PlatinumDesktop/README.md

 Currently using SDL2 as a pass-through adapter to draw to the the screen and get input events.
 Eventually SDL2 should be lifted out and connections should be made to actual hardware drivers.
 So make sure SDL2 is installed on your system.
+Check out https://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php for help.

+Just run `make` and then `make run` to dest drive!